ktotorica/kepa-tampermonkey-scripts/README.md

 These are some tamper monkey scripts that I wrote that I have found useful.

 **Force ignore whitespace in github diff.user**<br/>
-This will auto ignore any whitespace changes in a PR and when opening a PR in github.
+This will auto ignore any whitespace changes in a PR when opening a PR in github.

 **Refresh AWS session.user**<br/>
 This will refresh the users token for aws to avoid the dreaded session expiration.